 Getting married is a big exciting step, and one that you should enjoy every second of!
-Obviously there is no one-size-fits-all approach to marriage.
-As everyone is different, so it stands to reason that the way everyone falls in love and the way that they behave in love is different too.
+Obviously there is no one-size-fits-all approach to marriage, and as everyone is different, so it stands to reason that the way everyone falls in love and the way that they behave in love is different too.

 You know the one thing that is always the same though?
 Money.

 No matter who you are or how you love, there are some mistakes you should be careful to avoid before you think about tying the knot.

 #1 Don’t go walking down that aisle blind

 The old adage ‘love is blind’ is an old adage for a reason.
 Once you love someone it can be hard to accept that they too have faults, like the rest of us mere mortals.
 Take time to really sit down with your partner and go through every tick and cross on both your balance sheets.
 If they have debt, or a gambling addiction, or an uncontrollable spending habit, then you need to know about it.

 If your partner won’t open up and refuses to participate with you on this, then you need to wonder why.

 #2 Don’t be pressured into a wedding you can’t afford